-(a) Creation. - The Hospital Uncompensated Care Fund is established as a nonreverting special fund in the Department of Health and Human Services.

-(b) Source of Funds. - The Hospital Uncompensated Care Fund shall consist of federal disproportionate share adjustment receipts arising from certified public expenditures.

-(c) Utilization of Funds. - The Department of Health and Human Services is authorized to utilize funds in the Hospital Uncompensated Care Fund to make the following payments, provided the entity receiving the payment has been determined to be an eligible entity in accordance with subsection (d) of this section:

-- (1) Payments to institutions for mental diseases, as defined in 42 C.F.R. § 435.1010. - (2) Payments to hospitals to reimburse inpatient services uncompensated care costs or outpatient services uncompensated care costs, or both.

-(d) Eligibility and Fund Allocations. - The Department of Health and Human Services shall adopt rules for determining eligibility for, and allocations of, Hospital Uncompensated Care Fund payments."
+- (a) Creation.
+The Hospital Uncompensated Care Fund is established as a nonreverting special fund in the Department of Health and Human Services. - (b) Source of Funds.
+The Hospital Uncompensated Care Fund shall consist of federal disproportionate share adjustment receipts arising from certified public expenditures. - (c) Utilization of Funds.
+The Department of Health and Human Services is authorized to utilize funds in the Hospital Uncompensated Care Fund to make the following payments, provided the entity receiving the payment has been determined to be an eligible entity in accordance with subsection (d) of this section: - (1) Payments to institutions for mental diseases, as defined in 42 C.F.R. § 435.1010. - (2) Payments to hospitals to reimburse inpatient services uncompensated care costs or outpatient services uncompensated care costs, or both. - (d) Eligibility and Fund Allocations.
+The Department of Health and Human Services shall adopt rules for determining eligibility for, and allocations of, Hospital Uncompensated Care Fund payments."

 PART XIII.
+MEDICAID NONTAX REVENUE

+SECTION 13.1.
+It is the intent of the General Assembly to amend Section 2.3(b) of S.L.
+2019-242 to reflect changes to the handling of nontax revenue in the North Carolina Medicaid program in a managed care environment.

+PART XIV.
 EFFECTIVE DATE

-SECTION 13.1.
+1 2 SECTION 14.1.
 Except as otherwise provided, this act is effective when it becomes law.